bytesnake/telebot/README.md

 [dependencies]
 telebot = "0.2.8"
 ```
+You need a __nightly__ version of the Rust compiler, because procedural macros are not yet supported in the stable channel.

 ## How it works
 This example shows the basic usage of the telebot library.
 It creates a new handler for a simple "/reply" command and replies the received text.
-The eventloop polls for new updates every 200ms and calls the respectivly handler.
+The tokio eventloop polls every 200ms for new updates and matches them with the registered events.
+If the command matches with "/reply" it will call the function and execute the returned future.

 ``` rust
 extern crate telebot;